 About Us

 Amidst the personal struggles and awakening, the cherry blossom tree stood as a symbol of hope and signified a promise of God to me that things will get better.
 The dream was materialized with the vision to start a school welcoming diverse children into its midst.
 The school came into existence on February 12, 2007.
-Then the need to cater to Children with Special Needs got more grounds of importance.
+Thus the need to cater to Children with Special Needs got more grounds of importance.

 Cherry Blossoms Society covers 11 districts in the heart of Nagaland.
 We create awareness on disabilities, break the barriers and norms people hold against disability, and empower the disabled through education in partnership with RAISE-NE (Regional Action on Inclusive Education in North East) and CBR (Community Based Rehabilitation).